sensu/sensu-docs/content/sensu-go/6.0/operations/maintain-sensu/troubleshoot.md

 http://127.0.0.1:3031/events
 {{< /code >}}

-The event data should be written to `/var/log/sensu/debug-event.json` for inspection.
+The observability event data should be written to `/var/log/sensu/debug-event.json` for inspection.
 The contents of this file will be overwritten by every event sent to the `debug` handler.

 {{% notice note %}}